hansibalen/astigmatism/README.md

 This expression makes possible for the frames to take values from the Z-dist slider on the Controls layer.\
 The array below manipulates 3 dimensions [x, y and z].

-Now your composition should look like this:
+Now the composition should look like this:

 ![Initial composition](https://i.imgur.com/T044oor.png)